DanielSumara/ContactsPOC/README.md

 To run UI test select **ContactsListDemo** target in Xcode, then *Product* > *Test* in menu.

 Communication with backend is mocked, but avatars are still loaded from network.
 Component responsible for loading images should also be mocked for UI tests.

+## Things to improve

+* Networking should be encapsulated in separated module as *specialized* component.
+* Some *code generation tool* should create constants for resource.
+* Linters should be part of development process.
+* To communicate between components should be used some reactive library (`Emitter*` classes are very naive implementation of reactive approach).
+* Some *service locator* should be used to hide details of module classes.
+* Error handling should be improved.
+* Application configuration (App icons, etc.).
+* List with contacts shouldn't be reloaded by calling `UITableView.reloadData` method.
+There should be some diffing library which allows to compare data snapshots and calculate changes in data source.
+Only calculated changes should be passed to `UITableView` batch updates.
+* Layout code can be extracted as *component* from `UIView` classes and reused when application grows.
+* Some debug logs should be introduced.